 Reichenbach can also determine that crystals emit a fine light at their poles, which ordinary, healthy eyes are not, but which is visible to irritated nervous patients, in whom all senses are in an unusually sharpened state.

 From now on, Reichenbach sees his life's work as researching these phenomena through numerous experiments with “sensitive” (the term “sensitive” goes back to Reichenbach).

-It made sense for Reichenbach to look for a relationship with so-called “animal magnetism” (a term coined by Franz Anton Mesmer, 1734 - 1815) and to find out that similar effects can also be achieved without a magnet, namely with bare hands (“Be-Handlung! “) Can be effected.
-Corresponding light or flame phenomena, only visible to the sensitive, were then discovered on hands, plants and whole people, until Reichenbach finally believed he discovered a universal life force in the "Od force", which he examined in detail.
-For example, the most important results were published in 1854/55 in a two-volume work entitled “Der sensitive Mensch”.
+It was obvious for Reichenbach to establish a relationship to the so-called "animal magnetism" (a term coined by Franz Anton Mesmer, 1734 - 1815, cf. "Mesmer's Magic Magnetism") and to find out that similar effects can be caused also without magnet and namely with bare hands ("Be-Handlung!").
+Corresponding light or flame phenomena, visible only for sensitive people, were then discovered on hands, plants, whole people, until Reichenbach finally believed to discover a universal life force in the "Od-force", which he investigated in detail.
+The most important results were published, for example, in 1854/55 in a two-volume work entitled "The Sensitive Man".

 Whether and to what extent these observations by Reichenbach were based on modern measurements by Dr. Fritz Albert Popp (cf. Grail World Issue 3, “The Discovery of the Aura”) has not yet been investigated.

 Checks of Reichenbach's experiments by Gustav Theodor Fechner (1801 - 1887) or the Society for Psychical Research (1882) did not produce any confirmation.

 Often esoteric observations cannot be repeated at will.
 The success of such an experiment seems to depend on the medium, the experimenter and a number of other, largely unexplored influences.
 Otherwise the irrefutable proof of the existence of the occult or the transcendent would have long been successful.